agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Failed**

-**Claim**: People may naturally want to attribute their success to their own hard work, even if NGOs did play a role
+**Claim**: People may naturally want to attribute their success to their own hard work, even if NGOs did play a role.

 **Failed**

+---

-**Claim**: impact of some NGOs may be difficult to see, even for beneficiaries.
+**Claim**: Impact of some NGOs may be difficult to see, even for beneficiaries.

 **re-write Claim**: Impact of NGOs might be hard to see for beneficiary.

-For this you would need actual "impact" and "impact" according to the beneficiary and compare them for a particular intervention.

-I don't know how to answer this.
-So the aim is to show that measuring "impact" is already hard for people in Science.
-Hence the results from folks might not be trust worthy.

-**re-write Claim**: Determining the impact of NGOs needs a lot of people to cooperate
+**re-write Claim**: Determining the impact of NGOs needs a lot of people to cooperate and time.

 **Example-sub**:

-*Impact of NGOs:* Increase in average annual harvest value increases by 76 USD for people provided with free ITNs (Insecticide Treated Nets)
+*Impact of NGOs:* Increase in average "annual harvest value" increases by 76 USD for people provided with free ITNs (Insecticide Treated Nets).

-*People*: In addition to the people performing and analyzing the survey, data from 516 farmers over 1 year was required.
+*People*: In addition to the people performing and analyzing the survey, data from 516 farmers over 1 year was required to determine the impact.

 [Source: GiveWell](https://www.givewell.org/international/technical/programs/insecticide-treated-nets)